j842-deprecated/old-install2/README.md

 SERVICENAME-dr-standardconfig and mounted in /dr/config.

 ## Backup/Restore
+You can backup and restore services.
+The backup is generally fully self contained, so can be restored to a different host!
+(There may be external resources needed by the service, but for many its got everything.
+See the specific container for what it supports.).

 Backup and restore of the standard configuration volume is managed by dr, the backup/restore scripts in /dr/host handle any other volume containers needed.

 ## Files Required